• Home

 Community Leader

-• More than 70 percent of all fumigation companies in Southern California are owned and operated by Latino families
+• More than 70% of fumigation companies in Southern California are Latino-owned and operated.

-• Nearly 85 percent of all fumigation workers are Latino
+• Nearly 85% of fumigation workers are Latino and earn family-supporting wages.

 City Council Member